sindresorhus/awesome-chatgpt/readme.md

 ## Articles

 - [Create your first app using ChatGPT](https://genez.io/blog/create-your-first-app-using-chatgpt/) - Learn how to build an app that enables users to improve their writing by rephrasing text.
+- [Stream data from ChatGPT with JavaScript](https://umaar.com/dev-tips/269-web-streams-openai/) - Learn how to consume streaming data from ChatGPT using vanilla JavaScript.

 ## Community